Coding-Club-SET-NU/.github/README.md

 # .github
-# 🚀 Coding Club, SET NU
+# 🚀 Coding Club, SET-NU

 **School of Engineering & Technology, Nagaland University**
 Kohima Campus, Meriema | HQ: Lumami

-Welcome to the official GitHub organization of **Coding Club, SET NU**.
+Welcome to the official GitHub organization of **Coding Club, SET-NU**.
 This organization represents the technical community of students working together to learn, build, and innovate through software development.

 ---